 This trail is flat and wide.
 That’s because it used to be an extension of Vose Road.
 Little Bear Hill rises to 331 feet on the right, more than 110 feet above the trail.
 About one third of the way, a trail leads left to the end of a peninsula, where a straight in the marsh can be crossed via two log bridges to the left of the more obvious ladder in the mud.
 Further on, three trails lead right, steeply up Little Bear Hill, and the trail passes the cul-de-sac of Black Bear Lane.
 It ends at Old Lowell Road, where Vose Road continues.

 Little Bear to Jarvis

 The southern end has three trailheads.
 Little Bear Hill Road has a trailhead post visible across a lawn.
 Griffin Road access is to the east of a tall electrical box, between two stone walls.
 This southern end of the old Vose Road is usually overgrown.
 Jarvis Way has a trailhead post and passes on a manicured lawn between a stone wall and a fence.
 The main loop runs north between Little Bear Hill Road and Jarvis Way.
-It is easy to follow until near the northern end, where a recent downed tree and subsequent cleanup has obliterated the trail.
-[Going clockwise, head north to the stone wall and turn right, looking for the small bridge.
-Going counterclockwise, cross the bridge, continue straight around the large tree, go uphill around the large stump, and left under the tree arch.]
-Soon a junction leads left to private property and right to continue the loop.
+It is easy to follow until near the northern end, where more care is required.
+Soon after the small bridge, a junction leads left to private property and right to continue the loop.
 A few steps prior to a jog in the trail, a trail leads left (see next section) to Shannon Circle.
 The loop ends at the northeast part of the Jarvis Way loop, where you’ll see the picture next to the map.

 Jarvis to Shannon